LuisC2802/rbx1/README.md

 # RBX1

 # Introduction
-In this project the communication between the rbx1 package and the ROS environment will be made, through the same topic, using the remap function in the fake_turtlebot.launch  file to let the robot control by keyboard.
+In this project the communication between the rbx1 package and the ROS environment will be made, through the same topic, using the remap function in the fake_turtlebot.launch  file to allow the robot speed control.

 # Install RBX1 repository
 In a terminal, first go to your <catkin_ws> source folder.
 Write: